 7) Do a body scan

 I do this at lunch.
 I never eat lunch at my desk anymore or my studio table.
-I like to eat good food but I don’t always enjoy the task of eating for sustenance sake.
-My former coach suggested that after my meal is prepared that I actually sit at my dining room table while eating it, doing nothing else.
+I like to eat good food but I don’t always enjoy the task and find myself eating only for sustenance sake.
+My former coach suggested that after my meal is prepared, I actually sit at my dining room table while eating it, doing nothing else.
 This was my way to be present with my food in order to appreciate what was going into my body to nourish it.
 I love this simple act so much.

 8) Take powerful action.